-Michael Arad and Peter Walker's "Reflecting Absence" has been selected for further refinement and future implementation as the Memorial.
-The design concept would include two large "voids" occupied by pools of water, encompassing the footprints of the absent towers.
-Visitors would be given access to portions of the west slurry wall and box-beam column bases marking the parameters of the former Twin Towers.
+Michael Arad's "Reflecting Absence" has been selected for further refinement and future implementation as the Memorial.
+The design concept would respect the original footprints of the Twin Towers both at-grade to approximately 30 feet below, recognize individual victims, reveal the western slurry wall, and provide access to bedrock.
 It would also help to reconnect the WTC Site with the fabric of the neighboring community.
-While the Memorial would feel separate from the bustle of the surrounding business district, allowing visitors to fully experience the Memorial in a respectful setting, the Memorial plaza would also be easily accessible from all sides, allowing for its integration into the urban fabric of Lower Manhattan.
+While the Memorial would feel separate from the bustle of the surrounding business district, allowing visitors to fully experience the Memorial in a respectful setting, it would also be easily accessible from the surrounding plazas and streets and allow for continuous activity throughout the rest of the Project Site.
 The Memorial would be a place to remember and honor the victims of the attacks who will forever remain a vital part of the neighborhood, while simultaneously allowing the surrounding community of workers, residents, and visitors to persist and to build a new neighborhood for the future.

-The Memorial and the Memorial Center are estimated to result in approximately 5.5 million visitors per year.
+The Memorial and related uses are estimated to result in approximately 5.5 million visitors per year.
 However, to account for greater levels of activity upon its opening, a first-year surge in attendance of up to 9 million visitors is assumed for 2009.
 As discussed in Chapter 9, "Socioeconomic Conditions," these 9 million visits to the redeveloped Project Site would be well more than double the projected visitation (3.4 million) to the former WTC in 2009.
 Thus, the pedestrian and vehicular traffic assumed to be generated by the Memorial, which, if the assumptions bear out, would be among the largest attractions in the city and would significantly affect the character of the immediate area.
 Thousands of tourists would fill these streets, sidewalks, and subway stations on weekdays and weekends.
 While these increases in vehicular and pedestrian traffic would be noticeable, they would not change the overall neighborhood character.
 The completion of the Fulton Street Transit Center, permanent WTC PATH Terminal, and related underground pedestrian connections would help to mitigate some of the adverse effects of this massive influx.

 Retail below grade along with the retail bases of Towers 2, 3, and 4 would be complete by 2009, providing up to 1 million square feet.
 This would double the amount of retail space in the former WTC complex.
-By comparison to the WTC, which had most of its retail space below grade on the Concourse level, major portions of the new retail space would be at grade and open onto and enliven the sidewalks around and inside the Project Site.
+By comparison to the WTC, which had most of its retail space below-grade on the Concourse level, major portions of the new retail space would be at grade and open onto and enliven the sidewalks around and inside the Project Site.

 Beneath the office towers and plazas and except in the memorial area, the Proposed Action would provide for retail uses on two below-grade concourse levels.
-Retail uses would enliven the pedestrian corridor at the lower concourse level linking the permanent WTC PATH Terminal to the World Financial Center in BPC and the subway system on Church Street, and would provide connections to street-level retail and pedestrian activities.
+Retail uses would enliven the pedestrian corridor at the lower concourse level linking the permanent WTC PATH terminal to the World Financial Center in BPC on the west and the subway system on Church Street, and would provide connections to street-level retail and pedestrian activities.